lwoiceshyn/Robot-Clothing-Recommender-System/README.md

 # Robotic Clothing Recommender System

 Implementation of a social robotics + machine learning pipeline for personalized, adaptive, clothing recommendation.
 Developed as part of my Master's research project at U of T.

+Important Note: This respository will likely be very hard to get up and running yourself due to the dependencies being old versions as of 2019.
+I recommend learning from it but not trying to go through the effort of getting it functional from scratch.

 # Requirements
 * Ubuntu 14.04